apache/causeway-site/content/applib-guide/how-tos/how-to-01-160-How-to-create-or-delete-objects-within-your-code.md

 > state.
 >
 > The recommended approach is, if possible, to mark these supplementary
-> classes as not persistable by the user (see ?), or not to permit the
+> classes as not persistable by the user, or not to permit the
 > user to create a new transient object that is a child of an existing
 > transient object, but, rather, to require the user to save the parent
 > object first.